Lüdinghausen

 Lüdinghausen (/de/; Westphalian: Lünkhusen or Lünksel) is a town in district of Coesfeld in the state of North Rhine-Westphalia, Germany.
 It is located on the Dortmund-Ems Canal, approx. 25 km south-west of Münster.

 History

 Lüdinghausen was founded in the thirteenth century and received its first city charter around 1308.
+On the first of january 1975 Seppenrade was officially designated as a district of Lüdinghausen.

 Transportation

 Lüdinghausen is situated at the Dortmund–Gronau railway, and has a train station (Lüdinghausen railway station).

 Flugplatz Borkenberge (Borkenberge Airport) (ICAO code: EDLB) is located in the Ludinghausen area.

 Notable places

 Lüdinghausen is known for its three castles, Castle Luedinghausen, Kakesbeck Castle and Vischering Castle.

 The town of Lüdinghausen includes the village of Seppenrade (/de/), where the ammonite Parapuzosia seppenradensis was found in 1895.
 The name 'Seppenrade' likely derives from the German words 'Siepe' meaning a valley with a spring and 'Rade' meaning a forest clearing.